I love High Park and would like to volunteer. How can I help?

 Can I make a donation to support High Park Nature or High Park Stewards?

-If you wish to support nature in High Park, we suggest you consider donating to the High Park Nature Centre, which is set up as a charitable organization.
+If you wish to support nature in High Park, we also suggest you consider donating to the High Park Nature Centre.

 We just moved to the area and I’d like to draw bats to our area to help with insect control as our backyard back onto a park and we have a lot of trees etc.